piotrbulkowski/ArchKata/DNS/DNSResolver/README.md

 ### Step 2 send the request and get the response
 Description: Implement the request sending functionality, ensure BigEndian Acceptance criteria:
-- A service is created that can send a UDP request to a name server
+- A client is created that can send a UDP request to a name server

 ### Step 3 parse the response
 Description: Parse the response